THE BLOOD OF CHRIST PROTECTS THE BELIEVER (EXCERPT OF CHRIST IN YOU)

 The “wood” of our humanity will be covered within and overlaid with the “gold” of Divinity (Exodus 25:10,11).

-I John 3:9 informs us that “Whosever is born of God doth not commit sin; for his seed remaineth in him: and he cannot sin because he is born of God.”
+I John 3:9 informs us that “Whoever is born of God does not commit sin, for his seed remains in him, and he cannot sin because he is born of God.”

-Peter describes the experience in these words: “Being born again, not of corruptible seed, but of incorruptible, by the Word of God, that liveth and abideth for ever “ (I Peter 1:23).
+Peter describes the experience in these words: “Being born again, not of corruptible seed, but of incorruptible, by the Word of God, that lives and abides for ever “ (I Peter 1:23).

 The Seed and the Temple of God.
 The germination of the Seed of Christ in our heart is the beginning of the construction of the Temple of God.
-So important is the planting of the Divine Seed in the human heart that Jesus spoke to those who were about Him with reference to the parable of the sower: “Know ye not this parable? and how then will ye know all parables?”
+So important is the planting of the Divine Seed in the human heart that Jesus spoke to those who were about Him with reference to the parable of the sower: “Do you not understand this parable?
+How then will you understand all the parables?”
 (Mark 4:13).